Extension Logo

 What does it mean for rural and urban communities to live side by side?
 In the Side by Side podcast, Extension explores the interdependent relationship between rural and urban spaces.
 The podcast is hosted by Extension Educator Ellen Wolter, whose research interests focus on rural-urban interdependence.

 Why does this necessary and complex relationship matter?
-Listen to the trailer below.
+Listen to recent episodes below.

 Related content